 The Claremont University Bachelor of Arts in Organizational Leadership gives students the opportunity to explore many different career paths with this particular degree.
 That’s why CLU offers professional coaching.
 Students will always have someone to turn to for advice.

 This program is designed for adult learners, working adults or students who have not yet finished their bachelor’s degree.
-Students must have an AA degree or at least 60 credits that meet the General Education requirements to qualify for admission.
-The average cost for a CLU student is between $7500-$15,000 for the entire program depending on how many existing classes a student has.
+Students must have a degree or at least 60 semester credits that meet the General Education requirements to qualify for admission.
+The average tuition cost for a CLU Bachelor’s degree is between $7500-$15,000 for the entire program depending on the number of accepted transfer credits.

 You could be closer to your degree than you realize.
 CLU works with you in a seamless process to assess past certificates, transfer credits, and even work experience that may apply to your program.
 Every situation is totally unique, we take each on a case-by-case basis.